martinpihrt/OSPy/api/docs/Details.md

 Restart System :
 `POST` `/system/?do=restart`

-Pull latest from git and restart :
+Pull latest from git and restart:
 `POST` `/system/?do=git_upgrade`

 ## Plug-Ins